 •During the summer months, running your air conditioner will help reduce moisture

 Re: Table 1.
 Wind chill temperature – this is the method used to relate wind and temperature.
-Usually traditional temperature readings do not include a wind chill factor.
+Usually, traditional temperature readings do not include a wind chill factor.
 For example, with an indoor temperature of 20C and an outside air temperature of -12C this table recommends a relative humidity of 30%.
 However, with an outside air temperature of -12C and a 20km per hour wind, the outdoor wind chill temperature is -26C and so the level of relative humidity should be reduced to 20%.
 Moisture and humidity damage is classified as regular maintenance and is not covered by your warranty.
+If you’re noticing extensive exterior damage to your home then you may want to get in touch with exterior repair and maintenance companies such as John McCarter Construction or others to have your home restored.

 Monitoring moisture and humidity levels help you protect the value and health of your home.
 Feel free to contact us if you need more information or have any questions about humidity in your RTM Home.